A Credit.com reader recently asked about when a hospital can send a bill to collections, and how that could affect one’s ability to pay the bill.

 Oh, yes — back to our reader.
 My advice is to send the hospital your payment; they are likely to process it.
 If not, ask them to explain why.

 [Editor’s note: If you’re dealing with medical debt issues, it’s important to check your credit reports regularly for signs that your debt may have been sent to collection.
 You can get your credit reports for free every year from the major credit reporting agencies.
-Credit.com also provides a free credit report summary, updated monthly, which can alert you to changes in your credit reports and scores.]
+Credit.com also provides a free credit report summary, updated every 14 days, which can alert you to changes in your credit reports and scores.]

 More on Managing Debt: